liyanchang/yubikey-setup/README.md

 [PIN Entry pops up, enter 123456, which is the default pin]

 What keysize do you want for the Signature key?
-(2048) 4096 [Yubikey NEO max is 2048] [PIN Entry pops up, enter 12345678, which is the default admin pin] The card will now be re-configured to generate a key of 4096 bits
+(2048) 4096 [YubiKey NEO max is 2048] [PIN Entry pops up, enter 12345678, which is the default admin pin] The card will now be re-configured to generate a key of 4096 bits

 What keysize do you want for the Encryption key?
-(2048) 4096 [Yubikey NEO max is 2048] [PIN Entry pops up, enter 12345678, which is the default admin pin] The card will now be re-configured to generate a key of 4096 bits
+(2048) 4096 [YubiKey NEO max is 2048] [PIN Entry pops up, enter 12345678, which is the default admin pin] The card will now be re-configured to generate a key of 4096 bits

 What keysize do you want for the Authentication key?
-(2048) 4096 [Yubikey NEO max is 2048] [PIN Entry pops up, enter 12345678, which is the default admin pin] The card will now be re-configured to generate a key of 4096 bits
+(2048) 4096 [YubiKey NEO max is 2048] [PIN Entry pops up, enter 12345678, which is the default admin pin] The card will now be re-configured to generate a key of 4096 bits